Zetison/badger/README.md

 The configuration file is in YAML format.
 The following entries are supported.

-- template: A template input file.
+- templates: Template files.
+(String or list)
-- files: A list of additional files that the executable will need.
+- files: Additional files that the executable will need.
+(String or list)
 - executable: The (full) path to the executable that should be run.
 - params: Additional parameters passed to the executable.
-Can be a list or a string.
+(String or list)
-- parameters: A list of parameters that should be varied
+- parameters: A list of parameters that should be varied.
 - dependencies: Additional dependent variables.
 These are python expressions evaluated at runtime.
 - parse: Regular expressions for searching in stdout.
 Python regexp syntax.
 Each